anna-hernandez/postgres-rag/README.md

-the simplest rag system but it shows that it can be build without complexity with open source libraries. many more features and optimisations can be build on top but the concept is simple enough. many things are left to do, like reorganising the repo, etc but the core functions are there

 # RAG Postgres with Docker

 This repository sets up a PostgreSQL database with the [pgvector](https://github.com/pgvector/pgvector) extension using Docker Compose.
 The setup is intended for projects that require vector search capabilities, such as those using OpenAI embeddings.